jsienkiewicz13/NEVEREND-Markup/README.md

 # Ordinal Markup
-get to work lazy *cough cough* PATCAIL
+Official Game By PATCAIL

-A game of maximizing ordinals and decreasing numbers
+A game of maximizing ordinals and decreasing numbers, Except Its Modified

 FILE OVERVIEW:<br>
 `calc.js` will contain all of the get() and calc() functions that get the value of something.<br>